Haylize/GenAI/README.md

 ## Usage

 - Run the assistant: python src/rag/retrieve.py
-- Commands available:

-Ask any question:
+- Ask any question:
   - Symptoms of flu?
   - Weather in Paris?
   - Search latest AI news

 ## How It Works